hefan/solidus_dynamic_variants/README.md

 [![CircleCI](https://circleci.com/gh/hefan/solidus_dynamic_variants.svg?style=svg)](https://circleci.com/gh/hefan/solidus_dynamic_variants)

-This Gems creates variants for a Solidus Shop when needed.
+This gem creates variants in the solidus shop frontend on the fly when the cart is populated.
-Useful for products with many, many options.
-Dynamic Variant Creation is a better alternative than creating multimillion variant entries for each possible option combination.
+It is meant to be Useful for products with many, many options (like Options for lenses), when dynamic variant creation is a better alternative than creating multimillion variant entries for each possible option combination.
+The Option Values can alter prices as well.

 #### 1. Backend Products: Adds a "Dynamic Variants" checkbox to products which makes the variant creation for the product dynamic.